 Preparing for a service outage is much more than simply having a data backup.
 The challenge is to determine how long it will take to fully restore service when an outage of any type is experienced.

 GetITback® is the data backup component of an overall disaster recovery solution.
-GetITback® is a traditional disk backup solution which provides recovery better than a Cold Site (see Fig 1. above) but not as well as a Warm Site.
-It is cost competitive with tape and eliminates the need to purchase or manage replacement hardware.
+GetITback® is a traditional disk backup solution that provides recovery better than a Cold Site (see Fig 1. above) but not as well as a Warm Site.
+It is cost-competitive with tape and eliminates the need to purchase or manage replacement hardware.